gutenbergtools/gutenbergsite/site/help/new_website.md

 ## Known issues and "TO DO" items

+### Functionality issues
+1. Roboting not working properly.
+URLs such as http://www.gutenberg.org/robot/harvest?filetypes[]=txt sometimes work, and sometimes generate a 500 server error.
+This might be a missing package on one of the back end servers.
+2. Breadcrumbs broken.
+The author link is not "live" in an eBook's landing page.
+For example, in https://www.gutenberg.org/ebooks/63051 the "38 by Theodore Roosevelt" should be a link to that author's page, but is not live.
+3. Similarly to breadcrumbs, the author links should be live in search results like this: https://www.gutenberg.org/browse/authors/d#a130 (i.e., "Dreiser, Theodore" should link to a search for that author's books).
+4. "Authors" match in search yields 404.
+For example, from this page: https://www.gutenberg.org/ebooks/search/?query=a.roosevelt&submit_search=Go%21 the "Authors" link (top left) should list all Roosevelts, but instead give a 404 at https://www.gutenberg.org/ebooks/authors/search/?query=a.roosevelt
+5. Bookshelf editing is not currently available.
+Bookshelves only have older entries.
+Most bookshelves had not been updated recently anyway, and we hope to add bookshelf editing capabilities soon.

 ### Content issues
 1. Revise the Volunteer's FAQ (currently in "the attic" since it was outdated). **Status: The Whitewashers team is looking into this.**
 2. Add these links to the DP HTML documentation, to the Volunteer's FAQ. **Status: awaiting the Volunteer's FAQ mentioned just above.**